omob/ayodeji-abodunrin-website/src/projects/paul-usoro-and-co.md

 ![Website Screen ](../images/portfolio/thumbnails/pucwebsite.png)

-In 2017, I revamped the website of Paul Usoro & Co Legal Practitioner, a leading law firm in Nigeria (the Firm or Client).
+In 2017, I revamped the website of Paul Usoro & Co Legal Practitioner, a leading law firm in Nigeria (the Firm).
 The Firm's defunct website required a  modern outlook that would properly portray the professionalism and leadership of the Firm in the Nigerian Legal Practice, devoid of issues.

 ### Prior to the revamp